From Where You Are

 "Yeah, I've heard she's a complete pushover about this stuff.
 Jack had her last semester and he said they always got out of doing the homework."

 The two girls whispered excitedly from the back row.
-They leaned across the isle to talk, their eyes glued on the back of their professor at the front of the room, who was too busy writing on the board to notice their murmurings.
+They leaned across the aisle to talk, their eyes glued on the back of their professor at the front of the room, who was too busy writing on the board to notice their murmurings.
 It had been clear, even from the first day, that this wasn't a teacher who cared very much about discipline in the classroom.

 "You ask her."